 A student cannot receive a degree from Providence Christian College as an unclassified student.
-If, at a later date, an unclassified student decides to work toward a degree at Providence, the student may apply for regular admission.
+If, later, an unclassified student decides to work toward a degree at Providence, the student may apply for regular admission.
 Up to 16 credits earned as an unclassified student may be applied toward a degree.
 Financial aid is not available for unclassified students.